AndrasKovacs/pny1-assignment/DepTC.md

 Of course, coherence already implies that all derivations must agree.
 The diamond property is interesting because is illustrates that coherent systems can hide the details of resolution algorithms from programmers.
 Incoherent system should also behave in a well-defined and sensible way, but they must necessarily expose the resolution procedure so that programmers can anticipate its effects.

-What makes coherent type classes coherent?
+What makes coherent type classes so?
 Certainly, we should expect that strong guarantees are realized through restrictions, which is the case here:

 - All instances must be defined in instance declarations and cannot be  passed explicitly.
 This implies that programmers can override instances by passing in values explicitly.
 This obviously contradicts coherence.
 - The instance heads of a class